 8.)
 Sleep Deprivation

-Sleep is incredibly important for our physical and mental health.
+Sleep is essential for our physical and mental health.
 It should be your priority to get seven hours (at least) of sleep every night.
 Otherwise, you might suffer from ailments like depression and a reduced immune system.
 Sleep is also essential for our ocular health.
-People who are sleep deprived will often complain that their eyes are twitching, dry, or bleary.
+Sleep-deprived people will often complain that their eyes are twitching, dry, or bleary.
 They might even experience pain.
-To make sure you’re getting enough sleep, you need to avoid screens in the evening and prioritize your rest over things like work.
+To ensure you’re getting enough sleep, you need to avoid screens in the evening and prioritize your rest over things like work.
 You might benefit from eye masks, too.

 9.)
 Safety Goggles